Unobtainiumrock/messaging-pipeline/README.md

 ## Requirements

 - Docker and Docker Compose (installed automatically by setup.sh)
-- OR if not using Docker:
-  - Python 3.9+
-  - Node.js 14+ (for Puppeteer scripts)
-  - Puppeteer 24.3.1+ (earlier versions have security vulnerabilities)
 - Google Cloud Platform account for API access
 - PhantomBuster account for LinkedIn automation
 - Calendly account